Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 1. Muslin Cloths

 • Size: 40×40 cm (16” square) is my go-to.
-It’s large enough to wrap loose lettuce or a bunch of carrots but small enough to fold neatly away.
+It’s large enough to wrap loose lettuce or a bunch of carrots but small enough to fold neatly away if not in use.

-• Quantity: Start with 4–5 cloths. (my personal needs have about 10 in rotation)
+• Quantity: Start with 4–5 cloths. (my personal needs have about 10 in rotation, but I love a variety of fresh produce for salads, meal prep and snacks)

 2. Water